Alexandra Pascalidou

-Alexandra Pascalidou (Αλεξάνδρα Πασχαλίδου; born 17 July 1970) is a Greek-Swedish columnist, television hostess and author.
-She is also a frequent lecturer, discussion leader, and human rights activist.
+Alexandra Pascalidou (Αλεξάνδρα Πασχαλίδου; born 17 July 1970) is a Greek-Swedish journalist, television and radio presenter and author.
+She is also a frequent lecturer and human rights activist.

 Life and career

 Pascalidou became known to the public in 1995 when she began hosting the multicultural television show Mosaik on SVT, one of Sweden's public service channels.
 Along with Michael Alonzo, Dogge Doggelito, and Cissi Elwin, Pascalidou was a prominent figure in the Swedish part of Europarådet's anti-racism campaign "All Different All Equal", known in Sweden under the working title "Youth Against Racism"(UMR) in the mid-1990s.
 In 2000–01 she hosted Som sagt on SVT, a Saturday night programme with a focus on literature and language topics.
 At the same time, she was a producer and reporter for the television show Striptease that focused on investigative journalism.

 In 2004, Pascalidou hosted the Olympics in Athens for SVT, following which she lived in Greece for two years, hosting various television shows including, for example, Friday night entertainment on ERT covering a day spent with such well-known personalities as Roberto Cavalli, Isabel Allende, and Roger Moore, among others.
 She also hosted a three-hour live Greek morning television programme every day.
 She was the hostess for the Eurovision Song Contest in Greece in 2005, and a commentator in Kyiv the year when Greece won the competition for the first time.
 In the same year Pascalidou hosted Melodifestivalen in Sweden from Gothenburg.

 In January 2007, she became one of five hostesses of Sweden's TV4's Förkväll, a daytime lifestyle program.
 She participated in the show Pokermiljonen on TV4 and was hostess for a series of charity galas on SVT, for example, På flykt with Kjell Lönnå and Uppesittarkväll with Anders Lundin.

 Pascalidou is a columnist and freelance writer in newspapers such as GP and Expressen.
 She has blogged continually on Metrobloggen until the newspaper ended their relationship.
 She gives lectures on diversity and the media, democracy and justice issues, rhetoric and leadership, gender and cultural competence.